CyberMiles/tim-research/scatter_integration/scatter_integration.md

 The following instructions were performed in order to test CyberMiles with Scatter

 ## Step 1 - Get the CyberMiles Testnet up and runnning
+### Single local node
-There are instructions on how to use a single node local testnet (I have listed the link below).
+There are instructions on how to use a single node local node (I have listed the link below).
+In reality the single local node is super fast to set up and deals with CORS by default.
 ```
 https://travis.readthedocs.io/en/latest/getting-started.html
 ```
-However, we will be using Docker to connect to the actual Testnet for this Scatter Test Case.
-The following URL has instructions on getting a CyberMiles Testnet node up and running using Docker.
+Alternatively, I have also used Docker to connect to the actual Testnet for a Scatter Test Case.
+The following URL has instructions on getting the official CyberMiles Testnet node up and running using Docker.
 ```
 https://travis.readthedocs.io/en/latest/connect-testnet.html#docker
 ```